Mathisgdi/Yowl/README.md

 - **Explore Community Posts**: Browse through an extensive collection of posts with attractive details and images.
 - **Post your thoughts**: Create a post to say anything you want.
-- **Following**: Manage your following to talk with your friends and favorite influencors.
+- **Following**: Manage your following to talk with your friends and favorite influencers.

 ## 📦 Installation